IBM/mini-era/README.md

   N - nothing
 ```

+Note: Currently the visualizer does not support Pedestrians, and so the pedestrians are represented there as Bikes.

 In concert, the distances currently implemented are values between 0 and 550, corresponding to 50-meter increments from 0 to 500 (with the final value, 550, being "Infinity").
 The following image illustrates how a specific scenario at a given point in time is encoded in a trace entry:

 ```